 When Lord Rayleigh and William Ramsay discovered argon in 1895, they surprised the scientific world.
 They had not predicted any elements could lie between the halogens and the alkali metals.
 In the following three years, Ramsay would go on to discover helium, neon, krypton, and xenon.
 German chemist Friedrich Ernst Dorn discovered radon soon after in 1900, initially naming it niton.

 Originally these elements were called inert gases, or rare gases.
 The phrase noble gas comes from the German world Edelgas, used first in 1898 by Hugo Erdmann, the same year radon was first identified.
 We now know that several of these elements are quite abundant on earth.
 Helium is the second most abundant element in the universe, after hydrogen.
 It is also now known that many of the gases are not completely inert.

 Noble Gas Chemistry

-For a long time, it was thought that these gases could not bond with other elements.
+For a long time, chemists thought that these gases could not bond with other elements.
 We now know that is incorrect, in fact, the further down the group you go, the more reactive the noble gases get.
 Xenon can form several compounds with fluorine.
 However, it is quite difficult to get xenon and krypton to form compounds.

 Linus Pauling predicted in 1933 that xenon and krypton could form compounds, and he was correct.
 In 1962, Neil Bartlett used platinum hexafluoride to form a compound between xenon, platinum, and fluorine – xenon hexafluoroplatinate, Xe[PtF6].
 Interestingly, it was a mustard yellow solid compound.
 Since then, many compounds of xenon have been formed, along with some compounds of krypton, and with much difficulty, argon fluorohydride – HArF.
-XeF2, XeF4, and XeF6 were all produced shortly after the first xenon compound was announced.
+XeF2, XeF4, and XeF6 all appeared shortly after the first xenon compound was announced.

 Trapped in a Fullerene